Soyuz-7: Background

+Amur unveiling

+The design concept for a reusable Russian launch vehicle, referred to as Amur, was unveiled publicly in 2020.
+The design was shown to have a "reusable first stage and methane-fueled engines and land like the Falcon 9.
+The maiden launch was then planned for 2026.

 The contract for the preliminary design phase of the Amur was signed on 5 October 2020, to build "the first Russian reusable methane rocket."
-The design reference goals include high-reliability, operational launch cost target of US$22 million, and a reusable first stage, with an expendable second stage.
+The design reference goals included high-reliability, operational launch cost target of US$22 million, and a reusable first stage, with an expendable second stage.

-Roscosmos has budgeted a "not to exceed" program cost of 70 billion rubles (US$880 million) for the development program through the first launch.

-The rocket design is expected to follow the practice of SpaceX with the Falcon 9 to design the first stage for reusability. and the rocket engine to be reused 100 or more times.
+The 2020 Roscosmos budget had a "not to exceed" program cost of 70 billion rubles (US$880 million) for the development program through the first launch.
+As of 2020, the rocket design was expected to follow the practice of SpaceX with the Falcon 9 to design the first stage for reusability. and the rocket engine to be reused 100 or more times.

+By November 2024, little progress had been made, with the debut having slipped four years, from 2026 to 2030.

+Grasshopper prototype

+In November 2024, Roscosmos official Igor Pshenichnikov, deputy director of future programs, revealed that they will look to develop a prototype Amur first stage called Grasshopper, and said that preparations for it would begin in 2025.
+Roscosmos has not yet located the site for where the launch pad will be located to test the experimental vehicle.

 Versions

+Previous

-In the mid-2010s, Soyuz-7 was conceived to be a scalable family, with three conceptual versions:
+In the mid-2010s, Soyuz-7 was initially conceived to be a scalable family, with three conceptual versions: